-Over the coming 18 months, we will
+Over the coming 18 months, we will:

 Positive Health: Many conceptions of health focus on a negative or deficit-model of health, which defines health as the absence of disease and assesses it predominantly through biomedical statistics.
 Positive health extends beyond this to examine factors contributing to wellbeing and flourishing – ‘health assets’ or ‘salutogens’.
 These include social, environmental and economic determinants influencing the wellbeing of communities.